ec-jrc/ecrops/ecrops/Manual.md

 **Ecrops Manual**

 This is the manual of the ECroPS model platform.
-The present document refers to ECroPS version 1.4.4 (released December 2022).
+The present document refers to ECroPS version 1.5.0 (released April 2023).
 More information regarding the agronomic description of the models and the parallelization of the model can be found in the ECroPS technical report

 # What is ECroPS